How Award Amounts Are Determined

 The Financial Aid package includes only grants and other scholarships.
 We do not take into account student loans or work study.

-A student must have at least $1,000 of unmet need AND an EFC of no more than $9,000 to qualify for a J.L.
+A student must have at least $1,000 of unmet need AND an EFC of no more than $10,000 to qualify for a J.L.
 Bedsole Scholarship.
 The J.L.
-Bedsole Scholarship will pay a maximum of $6,000 of unmet need per year, renewable for four years or until the baccalaureate degree is received, whichever comes first.
+Bedsole Scholarship will pay a maximum of $6,000 of unmet need per year, renewable for eight consecutive fall and spring semesters or until the baccalaureate degree is received, whichever comes first.
+The Bedsole Scholars Program does not fund summer terms.

 Below is an example of how an award is calculated: